juhoinkinen/Annif-wiki/Getting-started.md

 Of course you can also create your own vocabulary.
 The format is explained on the page [[Corpus formats]].

-You now have to load the vocabulary into the project:
+You now have to load the vocabulary that the project will use (note that the project is defined to use the `yso-en` vocabulary in `projects.cfg`):

-    annif loadvoc tfidf-en /path/to/Annif-corpora/vocab/yso-en.tsv
+    annif loadvoc yso-en /path/to/Annif-corpora/vocab/yso-en.tsv

-This will take only a few seconds.
+This will take a few seconds.

-Then you need to load some training data.
+Then you need some training data.
 We will train the model using the the English language training data generated from Finna.fi metadata:

     annif train tfidf-en /path/to/Annif-corpora/training/yso-finna-en.tsv.gz